Did you know that people in the United States have a life expectancy of approximately 78.9 years?

 Quick tip: Remember to rest and let yourself indulge in your favorite food sometimes for a “cheat meal.”
 Extreme diets almost always backfire.

-🌿 Strengthens your immune system
+🌿 Protects healthy immune system function

-🌿 Helps with calorie regulation
+🌿 Helps with appetite regulation and metabolism

-🌿 Improves productivity and concentration
+🌿 Enhances productivity, focus, and concentration

-🌿 Improves your overall mental health
+🌿 Protects your overall mental health

 To improve your sleep patterns, avoid blue light (light from your screens at least two hours before bed), and consider taking melatonin supplements if you have issues with wakefulness at night.

 Too many people these days are feeling isolated and find it difficult to connect with people.
 Loneliness is fast becoming one of the worst epidemics in the modern world.
-And It’s not only detrimental to your mental health; it also affects your overall physical health.
+And it’s not only detrimental to your mental health; it also affects your overall physical health.

 Loneliness increases cortisol in your body, which is linked to inflammation, heart disease, and cardiovascular problems.
 Too much cortisol is also linked to mental illnesses like depression and anxiety.